IrisShaders/Iris/docs/faq.md

 Zoom - [OkZoomer](https://modrinth.com/mod/ok-zoomer) or [Logical Zoom](https://modrinth.com/mod/logical-zoom), [Spy Zoom](https://modrinth.com/mod/spyzoom) for a vanilla alternative

 You will also need [Indium](https://modrinth.com/mod/indium/) and [Fabric-API](https://modrinth.com/mod/fabric-api) for most mods as well as [ModMenu](https://modrinth.com/mod/modmenu) for settings.

+**If installing all those one by one sounds overwhelming, there are also modpacks that do it for you, such as [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized).**